Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles' 82 games this season have gone over this contest's total of 223.5 points 57 times.
+- Los Angeles and its opponents have gone over 224.5 combined points in 56 of 82 games this season.

-- Los Angeles' contests this year have an average point total of 233.8, 10.3 more points than this matchup's over/under.
+- Los Angeles has an average total of 233.8 in its contests this year, 9.3 more points than this matchup's over/under.

 Lakers vs Nuggets Additional Info